arthi2900/app1/docs/prd.md

 ### 8.9 Teacher Functions
 - View assigned classes, sections, and subjects
-- View students of assigned sections only
-- Question creation and management (for assigned school subjects only)
+- View students of assigned sections only\n- Question creation and management (for assigned school subjects only)
-- **Updated question creation form**: Includes'Add Class' dropdown (showing only assigned classes) and 'Add Subject' dropdown (showing only subjects for selected class)
+- **Updated question creation form**: Includes'Add Class' dropdown (showing only assigned classes), 'Add Subject' dropdown (showing only subjects for selected class), and 'Student' dropdown (showing students from selected class and teacher's assigned sections)
 - Question paper preparation (for assigned school only)
 - Test schedule creation (for assigned classes and sections only)
 - Exam conduct and monitoring (for assigned school only)